 What is ABLE to Work?

-For 2024, they can save $18,000 as a standard contribution.
-With ABLE to Work, they can save an additional amount up to either (1) $14,580; OR (2) the beneficiary’s wages for the year – whichever is less.
+People with disabilities can save and invest at least $19,000 a year for a wide range of eligible expenses.
+For those who are employed, they can save even more with ABLE to Work.
+Workers with disabilities can save an additional amount up to either (1) $15,060; OR (2) the beneficiary’s wages for the year—whichever is less.

-For example, if a beneficiary makes $30,000, the most they can save as an ABLE to Work contribution is $14,580 in 2024.
+For example, if a beneficiary makes $30,000, the most they can save as an ABLE to Work contribution is $15,060 in 2025.
 If they make $5,000 a year, the most they can save as an ABLE to Work contribution is $5,000.

 You can make an ABLE to Work contribution online or by using the Contribution Form.

-Please note: funds in non-ABLE investment accounts, such as workplace retirement accounts, will likely count as assets that may impact your eligibility for state and federal benefits.
+Please note: funds in non-ABLE investment accounts, such as workplace retirement accounts, will count as assets that may impact your eligibility for state and federal benefits.
 Learn more about the potential impacts of saving for retirement.